gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 ### Goals

-- augment the Gardener API to allow selecting either IPv4 or IPv6 single-stack networking
+- augment all relevant Gardener API types defined in gardener/gardener to allow selecting either IPv4 or IPv6 single-stack networking (`core.gardener.cloud/v1beta1.{Shoot,Seed}`, `extensions.gardener.cloud/v1alpha1.{Network,DNSRecord}`)
 - define a contract that all components (including networking extensions) need to follow to support this configuration
-  - allow extending the API for dual-stack networking later on while keeping backward-/forward-compatibility
 - adapt all relevant components in the local Gardener environment to support this configuration
+- document all required steps for getting started with the IPv6 setup for developers (without requiring existing config/knowledge)
 - add e2e tests to prevent regressions and guarantee the stability of the feature (especially because nobody is running it in productive environments)

 ### Non-Goals